Accelerated quenching and chemical enhancement of massive galaxies in a $z\sim4$ gas-rich halo: Abstract

-The first effect is observed in the properties of Eastfield, most remarkably, but also in Mr~West (in this case, mixed with another effect, see below).
-These are gas-rich extended and diffuse members of the group.
+The first effect is observed in the properties of Eastfield, most remarkably, but also in Mr~West.
+These are gas-rich extended and diffuse components of the group.
+We calculate a mass of ionized gas in these systems around $\sim10^{9}$~M$_\odot$ (see Methods and \cite{2023arXiv231003067P}).
 Their rest-frame optical spectra are dominated by emission lines from hydrogen, oxygen, and nitrogen, arising from ionized gas, revealing that it has been enriched by outflows from the central galaxies, or the gas has been extracted from their interstellar medium, or there is {\it in situ} star formation in these neighbor systems.
-The line ratios of this gas are too extreme to identify internal star formation as the ionizing source, being more consistent with excitation by AGN and/or shocks \cite{1981PASP...93....5B,2008ApJS..178...20A,2016ApJS..224...38A}, the latter not being able to provide the relatively high luminosities observed for Eastfield and Mr~West \cite{2023arXiv231003067P}.
-In fact, the faint continuum detected in the spectroscopic and photometric data provided by the JWST NIRSpec and NIRCam instruments points to a stellar mass around 10$^9$~M$_\odot$ for each Eastfield and Mr~West, with the brightest emission-line knots presenting stellar masses below $10^{8}$~M$_\odot$.
-In addition, the velocity dispersion in several regions of Eastfield and Mr~West is high (200-300~\kms).
-All these properties indicate that these regions are nebulae most probably perturbed (photoionized and maybe shocked) by the activity in Hyde and/or an {\it in situ} AGN (as proposed by \cite{2023arXiv231003067P}), given that Jekyll has been quiescent for $\sim0.5$~Gyr.
-The culprit is most probably, given its high mass and dusty starburst nature, a hidden (i.e., dust enshrouded) AGN, or a faded one which is echoing on Eastfield and Mr~West (similar to some systems in the nearby Universe, \cite{2009MNRAS.399..129L,2012AJ....144...66K}).
+The line ratios of this gas are consistent with excitation by AGN and shocks \cite{1981PASP...93....5B,2016ApJS..224...38A}.
+The faint continuum detected in the spectroscopic and photometric data provided by the JWST NIRSpec and NIRCam instruments implies a very low content of stars.
+In fact, assuming the continuum flux is due to stellar emission, we obtain stellar masses around 10$^9$~M$_\odot$ for each component, Eastfield and Mr~West, with the brightest emission-line knots presenting stellar masses below $10^{8}$~M$_\odot$.
+The measured fluxes could also be entirely due to nebular continuum emission and, consequently, those stellar mass estimates should be regarded as upper limits.
+In addition, the velocity dispersion in several regions of Eastfield and Mr~West is high (200--300~\kms).
+All these properties indicate that these kinematically complex regions are nebulae most probably perturbed (photoionized and maybe shocked) by the activity in Hyde and/or an {\it in situ} AGN (as proposed by \cite{2023arXiv231003067P}), given that Jekyll has been quiescent for $\sim0.5$~Gyr.